Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

 What Can ‘Get My Payment’ Tell Me?

 The ‘Get My Payment’ portal launched soon after the CARES Act, which included the first stimulus payment.
-The tool is designed to give status information to those expecting stimulus payments.
-However, it may not always be clear what the IRS actually means in the responses on the site.
+The Internal Revenue Service (IRS) tool is designed to give status information to those expecting stimulus payments.
+However, the IRS’s responses on the site sometimes require some clarification.

 Many people will receive a payment status message stating that their payment has been processed.
 The message will also include a payment date and how the payment is to be sent, meaning direct deposit or mail.
 Other people will be told that they’re eligible, though the payment is awaiting processing.
 No date will be given, because it is pending.